-The Spokane Sustainability Action Plan presents goals, strategies, and actions to mitigate and adapt our community to the impacts of climate change.
+The Spokane Sustainability Action Plan presents goals, strategies, and actions to mitigate and adapt to the impacts of climate change.
 The Plan is organized around these focus areas:

+- Equity Considerations & Strategies

 - Seven Sector Strategies

 - Implementation Strategies

-- Equity Considerations & Strategies

-- Communication Strategies

 How We Work

 For each focus area, this document describes the City of Spokane's sustainability goals, related strategies, and actions for achieving those strategies.
 The strategies and actions outlined were identified priorities by the Spokane community, the City of Spokane, and the Sustainability Action Subcommittee.
 Each focus area is organized in the following manner: